Azolla Cultivation – An Opportunity to Increase Farm Income

 b) Cost of the quality feed

-Under natural conditions like paddy fields, it is around 50-60 gm/sq.m/day, Whereas under the control conditions, it may yield up to 400-450 gm/sq.m/day.
-The production may be further enhanced by reducing the competition by other aquatic plants and this can be achieved by growing Azolla in separate line pits
+Under natural conditions like paddy fields, it is around 50-60 g/sq.m./day, whereas under the control conditions, it may yield up to 400-450 gm/sq.m./day.
+The production may be further enhanced by reducing the competition from other aquatic plants, and this can be achieved by growing Azolla in separate lined pits

 Required Conditions for Azolla Production.